format-message/format-message/README.md

 ### Quoting escaping rules

 See the [ICU site][icu-message] and [message-format][message-format] for details on how to escape special characters in your messages.

 ### Loading locale data

-format-message supports plurals for all CLDR languages.
-Locale-aware formatting of number, date, and time are delegated to the `Intl` objects, and select is the same across all locales.
-You don't need to load any extra files for particular locales for format-message.
+`format-message` supports plurals for all CLDR languages.
+Locale-aware formatting of number, date, and time are delegated to the `Intl` apis, and select is the same across all locales.
+You don't need to load any extra files for particular locales for `format-message` itself.

 API